Ozone1 True/oep/ozone1Air QualityOzone02

 Agri-Food Tech Innovation Grant

-This program will provide funding and incentives to encourage food system entrepreneurs and innovative food businesses to expand or locate in Phoenix.
+This program provided funding and incentives to encourage food system entrepreneurs and innovative food businesses to expand or locate in Phoenix.

-The Office of Environmental Programs is awarding the following organizations an Agri-Food Tech Innovation Grant:
+The Office of Environmental Programs awarded the following organizations an Agri-Food Tech Innovation Grant:

 CISA Indoor Farming text element identity CROP 2.png